 Celebrations of the suffrage movement often focus on national leaders and on the colorful last decade before 1920.
 But the American women’s movement spanned seven decades and, as the GGRWHC digital suffrage exhibit points out, “the national story is not the whole story.”
 State and local organizations were as critical to winning the vote as the national organizations, but the countless women and men who populated them have mostly remained anonymous.

-In honor of the local citizens who worked to pass the voting rights amendment, the GGRWHC has selected a dozen suffragist graves in Fulton and Oakhill South cemeteries for recognition.
-And we tossed in a special tour for leader Emily Burton Ketcham at Rosedale Memorial Park.
+In honor of the local citizens who worked to pass the voting rights amendment, the GGRWHC initially located a dozen suffragist graves in Fulton and Oakhill South cemeteries for recognition.
+We tossed in a special tour for leader Emily Burton Ketcham at Rosedale Memorial Park; and now we have added Garfield Park Cemetery to feature two more African American women activists.
 Read on for directions, but also learn more about the Grand Rapids movement and how its work intersected with statewide and national efforts on Taking Center Stage, our new digital suffrage exhibit!

-Here’s the plan for 2020!
-First, read through our two decorate-a-suffragist-grave tour guides, and choose one woman (or more?!) to honor on Equality Day, August 26th.
-Then, make a graveside visit on the 26th, perhaps with flowers—even a single stem.
-We hope to have the sites marked with purple suffrage balloons; then, as a record of your visit, please take a photo — of the decorated gravesite certainly; but including you, if you are willing.
-Please post it in the comments section of our Facebook post honoring the day!
-(If you do not use Facebook, please send it to our email address– [email protected]) Last!
+After reading through our two decorate-a-suffragist-grave tour guides, please choose one woman (or more!) to honor on Equality Day, August 26th.
+Then, make a graveside visit on the 26th, perhaps with flowers, even a single stem, and record your visit, by taking a photo — of the decorated gravesite certainly; but including you, if you are willing.
+Then please post it in the comments section of our Facebook post honoring the day!
+(If you do not use Facebook, please send it to our email address– info@ggrwhc.org) Last!
 If you choose to leave any flowers, we will see that the graves are cleaned up later.
-Thanks~
+Please meet some suffragists and activists for women!

 There are downsides to cemetery tours!
 Only certain individuals can be found in the Fulton Street and the Oakhill South cemeteries—and in 2020 we feature the women we found first.
 On these two tours, however, you will find a range of suffragists, from state leaders to workers who were more peripheral to the movement.
 But there is one major Grand Rapids suffragist you will not find anywhere.
 We cannot locate a gravesite for Eva McCall Hamilton at all!
 Find-a-Grave says she was cremated.
 Period.